 However, Sakamoto clearly read through all the storyboards quite thoroughly.
 He’d make comments like “this scene should definitely have this kind of music,” so I really didn’t feel like he was coming to me with ulterior motives.
 “After looking through the storyboards, I’ve decided I’m in,” he said.
 He thought quite highly of the project, Royal Space Force.

 However, some problems occured.
 Because he saw the storyboards and went “oh I am definitely going to be part of this.”
 He then said “I’ll produce the music according to the storyboards.”
-As far as anime storyboards are concerned, they’re kind of like commercials in that they depict how many cuts comprise a scene and how long it lasts.
+As far as anime storyboards are concerned, they’re kind of like commercials in that they depict how many shots comprise a scene and how long it lasts.
 It’s kind of like a detailed blueprint.

 I’m not sure if it’s because his roots are in Techno music or if it’s because he composes music methodically, but it seemed that Sakamoto was particularly fascinated by the immense possibilities that lay in the storyboards.
 I think that he was under the impression that if he used the storyboards as reference, then he could ensure the sound is perfectly in sync with the visuals.

-Hence in anime production, when the storyboards indicate that a scene is X seconds long, the produced cuts don’t necessarily comprise X seconds of film.
+Hence in anime production, when the storyboards indicate that a scene is X seconds long, the produced shots don’t necessarily comprise X seconds of film.
 There will be minor variations in terms of duration.
 Thus from Sakamoto’s perspective, it’s kind of like “hey that’s not what we discussed.”
 At that time, no matter if it’s Joe Hisashi or anyone else, the composer makes the music, and then the sound director will split and splice it together.

 For example, even if sound director was told “this music should be played with this timing,” he is going to adjust it because he thinks “I think this should start playing a little earlier” or “it would fit better to play this later.”
 But if you do something like that, then from Sakamoto’s perspective it’s like “hold on, what do you mean you’re going adjust the timing?!”